Why vendor finance may be too risky to try

 Vendor finance may help you buy a property without having to apply for a bank loan, but there are some major risks involved, including the big risk of losing your home.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Often referred to as “seller finance”, vendor finance is an alternative way to achieve home ownership without having to take out a mortgage with a traditional lender.
-Vendor finance also refers to ways in which you can start owning and paying off your home even if you have poor credit or employment history or you’re unable to qualify for a traditional home loan for any other reason.
+Often referred to as seller finance, vendor finance is an alternative way to buy a home without having to take out a mortgage with a bank or lender.
+Vendor finance is a fancy name for a situation when the seller of the property "loans" you the money (or part of the money) to buy their property.
+It generally appeals to people who have poor credit or a poor employment history, or you’re unable to qualify for a traditional home loan for any other reason.